 - 1 cup (4 ounces) shredded Monterey Jack cheese

-- In a bowl, combine the first 10 ingredients.
-Transfer to a greased 2-qt. baking dish.
-Bake, uncovered, at 450° for 15 minutes.
-Reduce heat to 375°; bake 35 minutes longer, stirring occasionally.
-Sprinkle with cheese; bake 15 minutes more.
+- Combine all ingredients except cheese; mix gently.
+Place in a greased 2-qt. casserole.
+Bake, uncovered, at 475° for 15 minutes.
+Reduce heat to 375°; bake for 30 minutes, stirring occasionally.
+Sprinkle with cheese; bake 15 minutes longer.
 Yield: 8-10 servings.

 Originally published as Mission Baked Beans in Country August/September 1992, p47

 Click stars to rate

 Any changes to your rating or review will appear where you originally posted your review

 Reviewed Jun.
 19, 2011

 "If you like spicy and like baked beans...you need to make this!"